 - A single code foundation can be used to build different applications with ease.

-- Content can be updated and tracked very easily with an efficient system that notifies you with all-important upcoming strategies.
+- Content can be updated and tracked very easily with an efficient system that notifies you of all-important upcoming strategies.

 - Adobe Forms can be used for security and tracking purposes.